-Using algorithms for story discovery heralds a new phase for social media says Neil Thurman and his co-authors.
-They look at the implications when algorithms assess social posts and take a detailed look at one in particular, SocialSensor.
+Using algorithms for story discovery heralds a new phase for social media, says Neil Thurman and his co-authors.
+They examine the implications when algorithms assess social posts and take a detailed look at one, SocialSensor.

 Their study examines accountability and bias.
 They identify a gap in academic research regarding the influences social media has had on journalistic sourcing.
 They make recommendations for remediation.

 - Neil Thurman, Department of Communication Studies and Media Research, LMU, Munich

 - Steve Schifferes, Department of Journalism, City University, London

 - Richard Fletcher, Reuters Institute for the Study of Journalism, Oxford